 The goal of surveillance strategies in South Dakota is to determine the likely spread of CWD to new units where the disease has not been detected in wild, free-ranging deer and elk.
-Detailed information on hunter submissions for CWD testing will be mailed to successful applicants in priority surveillance units prior to the start of the deer hunting seasons.
-For additional information on the CWD surveillance program, visit: gfp.sd.gov/chronic-wasting-disease/ or contact any GFP Office.
+For additional information on the CWD surveillance program, visit: gfp.sd.gov/ chronic-wasting-disease/ or contact any GFP Office.

-Other hunters in South Dakota who would like to get their deer or elk tested for CWD can voluntarily submit a sample for testing.
+Hunters in South Dakota who would like to get their deer or elk tested for CWD can voluntarily submit a sample for testing.
 As a voluntary submission, hunters will be responsible for the cost of shipping and any professional sample collection costs unless the hunter delivers a sample to a GFP Office, sample collection area or using a testing kit provided by GFP.
 GFP will pay for the testing cost of the sample at South Dakota State University Animal Disease and Research Diagnostics Lab (SDSU ADRDL).
-The lab will send results to both the hunter and GFP.
+The lab will send results to both the hunter and GEP.
 These results will supplement GFP's surveillance effort across the state.

-Hunters can serve a critical role with surveillance efforts and help reduce the spread of CWD by properly disposing of deer and elk carcasses.
+Hunters can serve a critical role with

+surveillance efforts and help reduce the spread of CWD by properly disposing of deer and elk carcasses.
 The process for collecting samples from a harvested deer or elk and how to properly submit to SDSU ADRDL can be found at: gfp.sd.gov/cwdtesting/.
 To learn more about CWD and how hunters can be proactive by implementing best management practices, please visit gfp.sd.gov/ chronic-wasting-disease/.